 In the continued development of the SRWRA's community educational initiatives each year the Authority writes to all the local primary schools in the Constituent Council areas promoting the Les Perry Memorial Grant Programme.
 Schools in the Constituent Council areas are encouraged to apply to the Authority for a grant of approximately \$500 each to focus on recycling and educating children on the importance of recycling and re-use of common household waste materials.
-A total of 5 schools were successfully awarded the grant this year.
+A total of 14 schools were successfully awarded the grant this year.

-I am pleased to report that the 2016 financial period for the Authority showed an operating surplus of \$1.2M for the year ended 30th June 2017.
-This is an excellent result, built around the improvements, developments and efficiencies of the operations over the past twelve months.
-The Authority continues to operate a reasonable commercial return to the Constituent Councils whilst ensuring there are adequate financial reserves to meet future developments and post closure requirements of its operations.
-A complete copy of the Audited Financial Statements for 2016/17 forms part of this report.
+I am pleased to report that the 2017/18 financial period for the Authority showed an operating surplus of \$1.75M for the year ended 30th June 2018.
+This is an excellent result, built around the improvements and ongoing efficiencies of the operations over the past twelve months.
+The Authority strives to operate а reasonable commercial return to the Constituent Councils whilst ensuring there adequate financial reserves to meet future developments and closure post requirements of its operations.

+A complete copy of the Audited Financial Statements for 2017/18 form part of this report.

-As the waste sector continues to evolve and develop, I look forward to leading the Authority through the challenges and opportunities in the year ahead.
+As the demands on the Waste Industry continues to evolve and develop, I look forward to leading the Authority through the challenges and exciting opportunities in the year ahead.